Withdrawal Information

 Room and Board

-Agreements are signed for the full academic year.
-If a student intends to withdraw from housing during the academic year, the student must follow the procedures outlined in the Room and Board Agreement.
-In all cases, the student will need to complete the "Buy Out Agreement/Contract Release" form with Residence Life.
-Granting of the release is not automatic and refunds (credits) will be determined in accordance with the agreement.
-All students should read and understand the Room and Board Agreement before signing.
+All contracts are for the full academic year.
+If a student intends to withdraw from housing during the academic year, the student must follow the procedures outlined in the room and board contract signed at the beginning of the academic year or semester.
+In all cases, the student must petition the Director of Residence Life for release.
+Granting of the release is not automatic and refunds (credits) will be determined in accordance with the contract.
+All students should read and understand the Room and Board Contract before signing.